broadinstitute/checklists.github.io/incident_response_checklist.md

 - <input type='checkbox'> <span style="color:darkorange">`12 hrs`</span> (Blocker) <span style="color:gold">`48 hrs`</span> (Critical) **Oversee the remediation of the issue, returning the affected systems to normal.**  Follow steps in the [General Troubleshooting Playbook](https://docs.google.com/document/d/1KUdZBrnedzCCYQTNNmUCn_NVgTvfVKby_dyU7Laq5g0/edit#).
     - Note that "remediation" means that the system is back "up" and affected users are unblocked, not necessarily that the underlying cause has been fixed.
     - If there are additional actions to address root cause, track them as tickets on the appropriate Jira board.
-- <input type='checkbox'> **If the investigation must be passed between daytime and off-hours engineers, please ensure all relevant information is captured in JIRA/Slack so the handoff is as smooth as possible.**
+- <input type='checkbox'> **If the investigation must be passed between daytime and off-hours engineers, ensure all relevant information is captured in JIRA/Slack so the handoff is as smooth as possible.**

 ## After the incident
 - <input type='checkbox'> <span style="color:red">`immediately`</span> **Move the Jira bug to "Remediated"**